oracc/oracc-rest/README.md

 ### Enable wsgi on apache

-Once the above software has been installed, you then need to enable wsgi within apache: `sudo a2enmod wsgi`.
+Once the above software has been installed, you then need to enable wsgi within apache: `sudo a2enmod wsgi`

 ### Clone the repo

 On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
 You should end up with the Flask code inside the `/home/rits/oracc-rest` directory.

 The production deployment should run from the `main` branch of this repo.
-You may need to manually switch to this branch once the project has been cloned.

 ### Install python modules